gonzalo-chumillas/gonzalo-chumillas.github.io/_posts/2020-01-12-how-to-use-redux-saga-properly.md

 ## Rule #1: Use Redux moderately

 As I commented earlier, the source code is better understood if we declare "local variables".
-Also, different components may have using the same "global variables" for different purposes and that may lead to instability issues.
-That's the reason why declaring "global variables" is not a good idea.
-No matter if you are a front-end or a back-end developer.
+Also, different components may be using the same "global variables" for different purposes and that may lead to instability problems.
+That's the reason why declaring "global variables" is not a good idea, no matter if you are a front-end or a back-end developer.

 So having one or two "global variables" is good.
 Having lot of them is not good.